-The action of an applicant to replace an approved a subdivision plat previously approved by the Planning Board and filed in the office of the Ulster County Clerk with a changed or improved one.
+The action of an applicant to replace a subdivision plat previously approved by the Planning Board and filed in the office of the Ulster County Clerk with a changed or improved one.

-- 1. Such application is to be treated in the same manner as an original plat except if the changes to the filed subdivision qualify as a Major Subdivision. - 2. , except that if the parcel(s) involved are owned by more than one party, or if rights have been given to others, all parties involved must be co-applicants or agree to the re-subdivision before it can be processed by the Planning Board. - 3.
-A re-subdivision which does not add new lots shall be classified as a Lot Line Improvement under Planning Board review
+- 1. Such an application is to be treated in the same manner as an original plat except if the changes to the filed subdivision will change the designation to a Major Subdivision. - 2.
+If the parcel(s) involved are owned by more than one party, or if rights have been given to others, all parties involved must be co-applicants or provide written agreement to the resubdivision before it can be processed by the Planning Board.